Aberdeen, South Dakota: Richmond Lake Recreation Area

 The Richmond Lake Recreation Area is used by all types of outdoors enthusiasts.
 Three separate areas in this park cater to the needs of campers, swimmers, naturalists, boaters and anglers.
 Campers stay in the South Unit, while the 200 acre Forest Drive Unit is a great place for wildlife viewing.
 The Boat Ramp Unit provides access to the more than 1000 acre lake.

 Richmond Lake Recreation Area's small campground offers a quiet camping experience.
 The park also features a wheelchair accessible camping cabin.

 The park's extensive trail system features over 10 mi of trails, including both accessible and interpretive trails.
 Hikers, bikers, and horseback riders can observe the abundance of prairie plants and wildlife of the area up-close.

 The park has multiple private and public boat ramps as well as an accessible fishing dock.
 Richmond Lake has a population of walleye, northern pike, bass, perch, crappie, bluegill, catfish, and bullheads within its waters.
 An entrance fee is required to gain access to the water and park itself.

 Government

 Aberdeen is the center of government for Brown County.
-City government is overseen by a mayor/city manager and eight council members.
-The city council is composed of Mayor Travis Schaunaman, City Manager Joe Gaa, and council members Dave Lunzman, Josh Rife, Mark Remily, Rob Ronayne, Alan Johnson, Tiffany Langer, Clint Rux and Justin Reinbold.
+City government is overseen by a City Manager/Council form of government with a mayor and eight council members.
+The City Manager is Robin Bobzien, and the City Council is composed of Mayor Travis Shaunaman and Council Members Char Liebelt, Rich Ward, Erin Fouberg, Rob Ronayne, Alan Johnson, Tiffany Langer, David Novstup and Justin Reinbold.
 Each council member serves a five-year term.

 County government is overseen by five commissioners.
 Each county commissioner serves a five-year term.
-The county commissioners include Duane Sutton, Dennis Feickert, Mike Wiese, Rachel Kippley, and Doug Fjeldheim.
+The county commissioners include Duane Sutton, Drew Dennert, Mike Wiese, Mike Gage, and Doug Fjeldheim.
 Aberdeen is home to Brown County offices including clerk-magistrate, county auditor, landfill office, register of deeds, county treasurer, coroner, emergency management, highway superintendent, public welfare, state's attorney, and a few others.